syntalos/syntalos/docs/tutorials/03_script-control.rst

     functions from ``syio`` for that purpose.
 That way Syntalos knows about the waiting state of the  module, and can disrupt a sleeping module to stop it instead of waiting for it.
 It also allows Syntalos to make smarter scheduling and queueing decisions.

+By calling ``sy.check_running()`` in our endless loop, we can check if the Syntalos experiment is still running, and terminate voluntarily in case it is not.
+Otherwise, Syntalos will interrupt script execution if a script does not react in time to a stop request.

 4. Run it!
 ==========